idealo/nvidia-docker-keras/README.md

 # Train Neural Networks on Amazon EC2 with GPU support

 Workflow that shows how to train neural networks on EC2 instances with GPU support.
 The goal is to present a simple and stable setup to train on GPU instances by using **Docker** and the NVIDIA Container Runtime **nvidia-docker**.

+Two minimal examples are given to train:
+ - a small built in Keras on MNIST image dataset
+ - a multi-layer perceptron (MLP) and BERT model on [aclImdb](https://ai.stanford.edu/~amaas/data/sentiment) sentiment dataset for NLP

-A minimal example is given to train a small CNN built in Keras on MNIST.
-We achieve a 30-fold speedup in training time when training on GPU versus CPU.
+It is shown that a 30-fold speedup in training time when training on GPU versus CPU can be achieved, **but** only in respect to the applied model.
+E.g. for the MLP using CPU instances can be preferable.

 ## Getting started